jpham364/Utinerary/README.md

 npm run dev
 ```

-Then visit [http://localhost:3000] to view Utinerary in your preferred browser.
+Visit http://localhost:3000 to view Utinerary in your preferred browser.